 - Gaze around the audience – don’t stare down at your notes the whole time.

 - Tell stories about the deceased, but avoid stories that would be embarrassing for the deceased or their family.

 - Relax – nobody expects you or your eulogy to be perfect.

 We’d Love to Hear From You

-If you found our post on how to write a eulogy helpful, we would appreciate a Facebook Like.
+If you found our post on how to write and give a eulogy helpful, we would appreciate a Facebook Like.

-You can also follow our Pinterest board for more eulogy writing and public speaking tips.
+You can also follow our Pinterest board for more eulogy examples and inspiration.